mpazaryna/presentation/jstd/presentation.md

 # About Me

 - Independent Developer
-- Spent 35 years in enterprise environments
+- I've worked over 35 years in enterprise development and start ups
-- Focused on agentic development and building
+- Currently focused on optimizing agentic development
+- Building domain independent applications and workflows

 ---

 # Why Apple Native

-- Apple Foundation Models are available on 30+ Apple device models
+- Apple Foundation Models are available on 30+ devices
-- MLX allows developers to train models on Apple Silicon
+- MLX Framework allows models to be trained on Apple Silicon
 - Privacy First Approach to data

 ---